Entangled subspaces and generic local state discrimination with pre-shared entanglement: Introduction

 \section{Introduction}

-An \textit{LOCC measurement} is a quantum measurement on multipartite space that can be implemented by local operations and classical communication (LOCC).
-A set of $n$ pure states $\{[v_1],\dots, [v_n]\}$ in multipartite space is \textit{locally (unambiguously) discriminable} if there exists an LOCC measurement with $n+1$ outcomes $\{1,\dots, n, ?\}$ that, when performed on any $[v_a]$, outputs either $a$ or $?$, with non-zero probability to output $a$.
+An \textit{LOCC measurement} is a quantum measurement that can be implemented by local operations and classical communication (LOCC).
+We say an $n$-tuple of pure quantum states $([v_1],\dots, [v_n])$ is \textit{locally (unambiguously) discriminable} if there exists an LOCC measurement with $n+1$ outcomes $\{1,\dots, n, ?\}$ that, when performed on any $[v_a]$, outputs either $a$ or $?$, with non-zero probability to output $a$.
+More generally, we say that $([v_1],\dots, [v_n])$ is \textit{locally (unambiguously) discriminable with (a pure resource state)} $[w]$ if $([v_1],\dots, [v_n])$ can be locally discriminated using an LOCC measurement with pre-shared entanglement $[w]$.
+Our notation for pure states $[w]$ is projective, and can be thought of as $\frac{1}{\norm{w}^2}ww^*$ for a non-zero vector $w$, where $\norm{\cdot}$ denotes the Euclidean norm and $(\cdot)^*$ denotes the conjugate-transpose.

+For an algebraic variety $Y,$ we say that a property holds for a~\textit{generic} element of $Y$ if there exists a Zariski-open-dense subset of $Y$ on which that property holds.
+Zariski-open-dense sets are massive.
+In particular, they are full-measure with respect to any absolutely continuous measure, e.g. the unitary Haar measure.
+One should intuitively think of a property holding for a generic element of $Y$ if it holds with probability one when an element of $Y$ is picked at random.

-Walgate and Scott determined that, for $m$ local spaces of (affine) dimensions $d_1,\dots, d_m$, almost all sets of ${\sum_{j=1}^m (d_j-1)+1}$ pure states are locally discriminable, and that this is the largest number for which this holds \cite{article}.
-We extend Walgate and Scott's result to determine this number in a more general setting in which the parties are given access to pre-shared entanglement, in the form of a resource state, that they can use to implement their LOCC measurement.
-For example, we prove that almost all sets of ${r\sum_{j=1}^m (d_j-1)+r}$ pure states are locally discriminable with the tensor rank $r$ GHZ state ${[\tau_{r,m}]=\left[\frac{1}{\sqrt{r}}\sum_{a=1}^r e_a^{\otimes m}\right]}$, where $e_1,\dots, e_r$ are standard basis vectors.
-Furthermore, this is often the largest number for which this holds.
-For $m=2$, this number can be increased: almost all sets of ${d_1d_2- (d_1-\min\{d_1,r\})(d_2-\min\{d_2,r\})}$ pure states are locally discriminable with $[\tau_{r,2}]$ (or any other Schmidt rank $r$ state), and this is the largest number for which this holds.
+Walgate and Scott determined that, for $m$ local spaces of (affine) dimensions $d_1,\dots, d_m$, a generic $n$-tuple of ${\sum_{j=1}^m (d_j-1)+1}$ pure states is locally discriminable, and this is the largest number for which this holds \cite{article}.
+We extend Walgate and Scott's result to determine the number of generic pure states that can be locally discriminated with an arbitrary pure resource state $[w]$.
+For example, we prove that at most ${r(\sum_{j=1}^m (d_j-1)+1)}$ generic pure states are locally discriminable with the tensor-rank-$r$ GHZ state ${[\tau_{r,m}]=\left[\sum_{a=1}^r e_a^{\otimes m}\right]}$, where $e_1,\dots, e_r$ are standard basis vectors, and this bound is often achieved (Corollary~\ref{cor:GHZ}).
+For $m=2$, this bound cannot be achieved: precisely ${d_1d_2- (d_1-\min\{d_1,r\})(d_2-\min\{d_2,r\})}$ generic pure states are locally discriminable with $[\tau_{r,2}]$ (or any other Schmidt rank $r$ state), and this is the largest number for which this holds (Corollary~\ref{cor:bipartite}).